You may not realize it, but having the right business phone system can drastically improve your business.

 You’ll also want to think about how difficult it might be to reverse should you want to go back.

-Regardless of whether your existing system is a premises-based or cloud solution, when considering a move to a new business phone system it’s smart to ask if the transition is reversible.
+Regardless of whether your existing phone system is a premises-based or cloud solution, when considering a move to a new business phone system it’s smart to ask if the transition is reversible.

 For example, if you were to change from an on-premise solution to a cloud-based solution, you might think the lack of control over your company’s IT infrastructure is a hindrance.
 Every business is different, so what may be a great benefit for one business could become a detriment for another.